Assign CPU Resources to Containers and Pods

-This page shows how to assign a CPU request and a CPU limit to a Container.
-A Container is guaranteed to have as much CPU as it requests, but is not allowed to use more CPU than its limit.
+This page shows how to assign a CPU request and a CPU limit to a container.
+Containers cannot use more CPU than the configured limit.
+Provided the system has CPU time free, a container is guaranteed to be allocated as much CPU as it requests.

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using Minikube, or you can use one of these Kubernetes playgrounds:

 A few of the steps on this page require you to run the metrics-server service in your cluster.
-If you do not have the metrics-server running, you can skip those steps.
+If you have the metrics-server running, you can skip those steps.

-If you are running minikube, run the following command to enable metrics-server:
+If you are running MinikubeA tool for running Kubernetes locally. , run the following command to enable metrics-server:

 minikube addons enable metrics-server